siplab-gt/cleo/docs/overview.rst

 Why Brian?
 """"""""""
 Brian is a relatively new spiking neural network simulator written in Python.
-Here are some of is advantages:
+Here are some of its advantages:

 * Flexibility: allowing (and requiring!) the user to define models mathematically rather than selecting from a pre-defined library of cell types and features.
 This enables us to define arbitrary models for recorders and stimulators and easily interface with the simulation
 * Ease of use: it's all just Python